 Handy Hint - Collecting evidence and information You will probably be asked similar questions by GPs, paediatricians and other specialists, therapists and other services about your teen.
 You will also receive lots of forms, reports and paperwork.
-The best way to keep track of it all is to:

-- Create a file where you can store e Take print copies with you to appoin paediatrician, other specialists, the - Write down your concerns about you video to show the diagnostician or Remember to keep any notes and will be an adult one day, and the in - Collect supporting evidence of you variety of sources. e.g., letters or r school, therapists, family members - Store digital backups of important cloud.
-Dropbox, Google Docs and - Never assume the health profession your information.
-Take print copies everything in one place. ntments with your erapists and APM. our child.
-You can also use therapist your concerns. videos private - your child nternet is forever. r child's needs from a eports from day care, s etc. reports and paperwork in the OneDrive are some options. onal you are meeting has all with you, just in case.
+The best way to keep track of it all is to: IIPS ( • Create a file where you can store everything in one place.
+Take print copies with you to appointments with your paediatrician, other specialists, therapists and APM. • Write down your concerns about your child.
+You can also use video to show the diagnostician or therapist your concerns.
+Remember to keep any notes and videos private - your child will be an adult one day, and the internet is forever. • Collect supporting evidence of your child's needs from a variety of sources. e.g., letters or reports from day care, school, therapists, family members etc. • Store digital backups of important reports and paperwork in the cloud.
+Dropbox, Google Docs and OneDrive are some options.
+Never assume the health professional you are meeting has all your information.
+Take print copies with you, just in case.
+11

 One of the most valuable sources of support for parents is other parents who are going through similar experiences.
 Not only for emotional support but for the sharing of everyday useful information, recommendations, and ideas.
 Many parents find the connections they make through support groups become enduring friendships as their children grow.

+SWAN

-SWAN As a member of SWAN, you can join our closed Facebook Peer Support Group to connect with other parents and autistic adults, as well as follow our public Facebook page for news and information.
+As a member of SWAN, you can join our closed Facebook Peer Support Group to connect with other parents and autistic adults, as well as follow our public Facebook page for news and information.
 You can also contact us for information, referral, and support, including about NDIS.
 We have a directory of support services on our website, but you can also contact us for help to find what you need.
-Website:

-www.swanautism.org.au
+- Website: www.swanautism.org.au

 - Email: info@swanautism.org.au

-- Phone or SMS: 0499 819 038 or 0476 315 694
+- Phone or SMS:

+0499 819 038 or 0476 315 694

 Carer Gateway

 As the parent of a school age child, you may not think of yourself as a 'carer', but you can still tap into a range of services and opportunities offered on the Carer Gateway.
 These include professional counselling (online, phone or in person), online skills courses and self-guided coaching.

 You can find more information about the Carer Gateway here: swanautism.org.au/carer-gateway

 Carers WA is the contact and provider for the Carer Gateway in WA: swanautism.org.au/carer-gateway-WA

 Family Support

 Family and friends

 Some parents find their extended family and friends to be great supports.
 If there are people you would like to contact sometimes for practical help or emotional support, check that they are happy for you to do this.
 Keep their contact details handy for when you need them.

 Advocacy Support

 Sometimes, if you are having problems with the NDIS or with other services such as education or health, you might feel you need someone who can give you good advice and practical help.

 You may get some help from family, friends, and your peer support networks, but sometimes you might want more formal help from an advocacy organisation.
 Advocacy organisations provide free advocacy support.